-Parents/Carers are invited into school once a year to discuss their child's progress on Parents Evening.
-In Year 9, this takes the form of a Progress and Options Evening at which Parents/Carers can discuss the option choices with their child's teacher.
+Parents/carers are invited into school once a year to discuss their child's progress on Parents Evening.
+In Year 11, this takes the form of a Pathways evening (autumn term) at which Parents/Carers can discuss the option choices with their teacher, careers lead and post 16 establishments.